Bust of Empress Livia

 Case Summary

-This Bust of Roman Empress Livia, dating to the 1st Century CE, was unearthed in 1928 during excavations conducted by the Italian Archaeological Mission of the archaeological site Butrint, located in southern Albania.
+This bust of the Roman Empress Livia, dating to the 1st century CE, was unearthed in 1928 during excavations conducted by the Italian Archaeological Mission of the archaeological site Butrint, located in southern Albania.
 In 1940, the Italian Mission established a museum in Butrint for the display of excavated artifacts, including the bust.

 Between 1990 and 1991, Albania was in a state of civil unrest due to the fall of communism.
 Sometime in 1991, the Museum of Butrint was looted and a number of objects were stolen, including the Livia Bust.
-The Bust made its way to Switzerland and remained there until 1995, when it reappeared as listed for sale by renowned New York antiquities dealer Robert Hecht.
+The piece allegedly was smuggled from Albania to Switzerland and eventually to the United States, where it reappeared in 1995 listed for sale by the antiquities dealer Robert Hecht.

-Finally, in 2000, Albanian authorities along with the Director of the International Centre for Albanian Archaeology, Dr Iris Pojani, approached Hecht, leading to the voluntary return of the bust to Tirana on November 3, 2000.
+In 2000, Albanian authorities along with the Director of the International Center for Albanian Archaeology, Dr. Iris Pojani, approached Hecht, leading to his voluntary return of the bust to Albania on November 3, 2000.

 Number of Objects